Daytime Preschool Volunteers

 Community Service Officers

-In 2013, ten graduates of Dublin’s Citizen Police Academy were accepted as the City’s first team of Community Service Officers (CSOs).
+Graduates of Dublin’s Citizen Police Academy serve as the City’s Community Service Officers (CSOs).
 These highly-trained community members add value to the mission and goals of the Dublin Division of Police by assisting with safety and crime prevention strategies, special event crown control and traffic flow, and much more.
 All CSOs must be graduates of the Dublin Citizens Police Academy.

 Dublin Irish Festival